Did you know there’s free money out there that can help your business to grow?

-If you are not sure if you qualify for Government business grants in one of these sectors, by all means have a chat with us.
+If you are not sure if you qualify for one of the Government grants for small business in one of these sectors, by all means have a chat with us.
 These categories are broader than you think!

 If you are in one of these sectors, there may be Government business grants available under this program to help your business to:

 - commercialise novel products, processes and services (Accelerating Commercialisation Grant);